-Meet the early stage founder community at TC Early Stage 2021 – TechCrunch
+Meet the early-stage founder community at TC Early Stage 2021 – TechCrunch

 We’re talking core startup disciplines like building a pitch deck, marketing, term sheets, fundraising, tech stack, operations, product-market fit, content development, growth and lots more.

-Early bird pricing: We offer two pass levels — Founder and Innovator.
+Early-bird pricing: We offer two pass levels — Founder and Innovator.
 Plus, don’t miss the sweet discount when you buy a ticket for both events.

-Early Stage events offer lots of opportunity for meaningful connection and, because they’re virtual, you can connect with early stage founders and influencers across the globe.
+Early Stage events offer lots of opportunity for meaningful connection and, because they’re virtual, you can connect with early-stage founders and influencers across the globe.
 CrunchMatch, our free AI-powered networking platform, helps narrow the field so you connect and schedule meetings with people who align with your specific business goals.

 At Early Stage 2021 you’ll learn from the best experts in the startup ecosystem, develop the essential skills for startup success and tap into a support system to get you through the challenging times.